Skip to main content

 Complete Example

-Here’s a complete CRUD controller using both traits:
+Here’s a complete CRUD controller using the fluent API:

 // src/controllers/todos.rs